CDO’s & CMO’s Lawyers

 Collateralized Debt Obligations (CDOs) and Collateralized Mortgage Obligations (CMOs) are structured asset-backed securities (ABS) whose values and payments are derived from the cash flows (interest and principal payments) received by portfolios or pools of underlying fixed-income assets.

-While CMOs consist of pools of mortgage loans, CDOs do not specialize in one type of debt and can be pools of credit card debit, auto loans, airplane leases, other equipment leases and other types of loans and debt.
-The mortgages, credit card debt, auto loans and other fixed-income assets serve as collateral for the CMOs and CDOs.
+While CMOs consist of pools of mortgage loans, CDOs do not specialize in one type of debt and can be pools of credit card debt, auto loans, airplane leases, other equipment leases and other types of loans and debt.
+The mortgages, credit card debt, auto loans, and other fixed-income assets serve as collateral for the CMOs and CDOs.

 The streams of principal and interest payments on the mortgages held in a CMO or other fixed-income assets held in CDOs are distributed to the different classes of CMO and CDO interests, known as tranches.
 Each tranche may have different principal balances, coupon rates, prepayment risks, and maturity dates.

-As such, the junior tranches are much more risky than the senior tranches.
+As such, the junior tranches are much riskier than the senior tranches.
 Unfortunately, brokerage firms often sold the risky junior tranches to retail investors who could least afford the risk.